isuhendro/hearing-free/README.md

 2. Comfortable to use
 3. Low battery consumption

-## To-do
+## Challenges
-1. Write end to end architecture diagram
-2. Split the solutions into different repository
-3. Engage industry to produce the device using the open source project
+1. Programming DSP is not my cup of tea.
+We need electrical engineer to kickstart the original code that doing audio processing.
+2. Building hardware is not my expertise either.
+Probably hardware industry could just reuse the available software and make the hearing aid available with affordable price.

 ## How to Contribute
 Send pull request (PR) or comment / feedback as issues.